 This station was rebuilt several times due to subsidence.

 The original station opened to serve the Leven Railway.
-It was immediately south of Thornton North Junction, between the Burntisland [2nd] to Ladybank line and the Dunfermline Branch.
-It was bypassed by the branch.
+It was immediately south of Thornton North Junction, between the Burntisland to Ladybank line and the Dunfermline Branch.
+It was bypassed by the Dunfermline Branch until later.

-The station to west curve was to close in 1973.
+The station closed in 1969.
+The former station to west curve and the box were to close in 1973.

 Little trace of the station remains today.

 Thornton Junction [W&BR]

 Thornton Wagon Works